Updated June 11, 2026

 Everything you need.
 Zero jargon.

-Why Claude matters, in six cards.
+Why Claude matters, in seven cards.

 Stop prompting Claude.
 Start assigning it work.